-Michael Caravana will return for his 20th season as the head men's lacrosse coach at Denison University in 2012-13.
+Michael Caravana returns for his 26th season as the head men's lacrosse coach at Denison University in 2019.

-One of the winningest coaches in college lacrosse and former All-American attackman at the University of Virginia, Caravana has enjoyed two coaching stints spanning 19 years at Denison University.
-During his time in Granville he has guided Denison to a pair of NCAA Final Four appearances in 1999 and 2001, seven NCAA Tournament quarterfinal appearances, and eight North Coast Athletic Conference championships.
+One of the winningest coaches in college lacrosse and a former All-American attackman at the University of Virginia, Caravana has enjoyed two coaching stints spanning 25 years at Denison University.
+During his time in Granville, he has guided Denison to three NCAA Final Four appearances in 1999, 2001 and 2017, 10 NCAA Tournament quarterfinal appearances and 11 North Coast Athletic Conference championships.
 In 2013 he earned his 200th career victory after a win over Centre College and in 2016 he became Denison's career leader in wins.

-Caravana boasts a career record of 195-78 and owns a stellar .714 winning percentage.
-He has never had a losing season and his team's have won 10 or more games 11 times.
-Since his arrival in 1991 he has coached 48 All-Americans and in 1994 he was named the United States Intercollegiate Lacrosse Association's Division III Coach of the Year.
-He is a four-time NCAC Coach of the Year, and in 2003 he began a four-year commitment as the assistant coach for the United States lacrosse national team that earned a silver medal at the 2006 International Lacrosse Federation World Championship.
+Caravana boasts a career record of 290-93 and owns a stellar .757 winning percentage.
+He has never had a losing season and his teams have won 10 or more games 17 times.
+Since his arrival in 1991 he has coached 70 All-Americans and in 1994 he was named the United States Intercollegiate Lacrosse Association's Division III Coach of the Year.
+He is a five-time NCAC Coach of the Year and in 2003 he began a four-year commitment as the assistant coach for the United States lacrosse national team that earned a silver medal at the 2006 International Lacrosse Federation World Championship.

 Caravana's first coaching stint at Denison spanned 1991 through 2005 where he won 145 games.
 Caravana went on to serve as the head boys lacrosse coach at Woodbury Forest School (Va.) before returning to Denison as the head coach in the fall of 2008.
-Since returning to his post, Caravana has taken the Big Red program to even greater heights.
+Since reclaiming the post, Caravana has taken the Big Red program to even greater heights.
 In 2009 DU defeated No. 3 Roanoke, 14-7, to advance to the NCAA Tournament's Elite 8 for the first time since 2001.
-In the four years since his return, Caravana's team's have won 50 games with an .800 winning percentage.
+In the nine years since his return, Caravana's teams have won 129 games with a .843 winning percentage.

 A 1983 graduate of the University of Virginia, Caravana was a four-time All-American attackman for the Cavaliers.
 He earned a bachelor's degree in education and was a captain during his senior season.
 Caravana led Virginia in scoring three times and in assists all four seasons.

 He is a member of the Charlottesville Chapter Lacrosse Hall of Fame, the Ohio Lacrosse Foundation Hall of Fame and the Long Island Metro Chapter Lacrosse Hall of Fame.
-Entering the 2012 season, Caravana ranked 13th among active coaches in terms of winning percentage across all divisions of the NCAA.
+Entering the 2018 season, Caravana ranked 13th among active coaches in terms of winning percentage across all divisions of the NCAA.
 In NCAA Division III, Caravana ranked ninth in all-time career victories.

-Caravana and his wife, Ashlin, live in Granville with their three sons, Nicholas, 19; Sam, 17; and Wyatt, 14.
+Caravana and his wife, Ashlin, live in Granville and have three sons, Nick, Sam and Wyatt.